Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Introduction

 \section{Introduction}

-Based on the exceptional capability of large language models (LLMs)~\citep{openai2023gpt4,anil2023palm2,touvron2023llama} in commonsense understanding~\citep{brown2020gpt3,Chowdhery2022palm}, multi-step reasoning~\citep{wei2022cot,kojima2022lets}, program synthesis~\citep{chen2021evaluating} and self-improvement~\citep{shinn2023reflexion,madaan2023selfrefine,to2023better}, language model agents (LMAs) have recently emerged to tackle various decision making problems, such as robotics~\citep{huang2022language,ahn2022saycan}, information retrieval~\citep{nakano2021webgpt,yao2022react}, and external tool use~\citep{wu2023visual,shen2023hugginggpt,lu2023chameleon}.
-Especially, \textit{web automation}~\citep{shi2017miniwob} has attracted attention a lot as an promising application of LMAs, because LMAs with prompting~\citep{kim2023rci,sun2023adaplanner,zheng2023synapse} outperform humans and other learning-based agents, such as imitation~\citep{gur2022html,furuta2023mmwebnav} or reinforcement learning~\citep{humphreys2022data}.
+Based on the exceptional capability of large language models (LLMs)~\citep{openai2023gpt4,anil2023palm2,touvron2023llama} in commonsense understanding~\citep{brown2020gpt3,Chowdhery2022palm}, multi-step reasoning~\citep{wei2022cot,kojima2022lets}, program synthesis~\citep{chen2021evaluating} and self-improvement~\citep{shinn2023reflexion,madaan2023selfrefine,to2023better}, language model agents (LMAs) have recently emerged to tackle various decision making problems, such as robotics~\citep{huang2022language,ahn2022saycan}, information retrieval~\citep{nakano2021webgpt,yao2022react}, and external tool use~\citep{wu2023visual,shen2023hugginggpt}.
+Especially, \textit{web automation}~\citep{shi2017miniwob} has attracted attention a lot as an promising application of LMAs, because LMAs with prompting~\citep{kim2023rci,sun2023adaplanner,zheng2023synapse} outperform humans and other learning-based agents, such as imitation~\citep{furuta2023mmwebnav} or reinforcement learning~\citep{humphreys2022data}.

-Despite their human-level proficiency in MiniWoB~\citep{shi2017miniwob}, a standard web automation benchmark, it is still unclear whether LMAs could deal with challenges in the real world: such as complex observation~\citep{gur2023realworld}, domain generalization~\citep{deng2023mind2web}, and ambiguity of instructions~\citep{zhou2023webarena}.
-These challenges are exacerbated due to the open-ended nature of real-world tasks, making it infeasible to prepare exemplars and prompts in advance for any unseen task.
+Despite their human-level proficiency in MiniWoB~\citep{shi2017miniwob}, a standard web automation benchmark, it is still unclear whether LMAs could deal with challenges in the real world; such as complex observation~\citep{gur2023realworld}, domain generalization~\citep{deng2023mind2web}, and ambiguity of instructions~\citep{zhou2023webarena}.
+These challenges are exacerbated due to the open-ended nature of real-world tasks, making it infeasible for the agent system to prepare exemplars and prompts for any unseen task in advance.
+Moreover, it is reasonable and practically important to assume the \textbf{zero-shot evaluation of the off-the-shelf agents at deployment}.
+This is an orthogonal assumption to the recent progress in LMAs learnable from execution/self-feedback~\citep{shinn2023reflexion,ma2023laser} during the deployment.
+Considering the agents are deployed as a service, (1) it is infeasible to cover all the possible prompts/demonstrations for user requests in advance and (2) iterative trial-and-error to adjust system prompts hurts user experiences.